Tax-Deductible Income Protection

 Unlike critical illness cover, this provides a monthly replacement income.

 • Unlimited Claims: Your policy remains active even after multiple successful claims.
+Also called 'Premanent Health Insurance' because it is for your working life.

 Tax Relief on Income Protection Premiums